Felony Criminal Possession of a Firearm Attorney in Troy, Michigan

 Felony Criminal Possession of a Firearm Attorney Serving Troy, Michigan

 If you’re facing an investigation or charges for criminal possession of a firearm, a prison term, fine, or both could be staring you in the face.
 You need to enlist the aid of an experienced gun rights attorney from the very beginning to explore all your legal options to chart the best path forward.
-If you run into legal problems concerning firearm possession in Troy, Michigan, contact me immediately at the Redmond Law Group.
+If you run into legal problems concerning firearm possession in Troy, Michigan, contact me immediately at the Law Offices of Barton Morris.